|Duration:||2 Semesters (8 Months)|

 Start dates are subject to change

 |Credential Awarded:||Ontario College Certificate|

 In the AFD program you’ll gain a strong foundation in the fundamentals of traditional arts.
-You’ll study creative visual and communication skills with subjects that include drawing, illustration, design, colour theory, photography and art history.
+You’ll study creative visual and communication skills with courses that include drawing, illustration, design, colour theory, photography and art history.
 Most importantly, you’ll grow and improve as an artist, expanding your knowledge and appreciation of the arts with each day.
 Our strong, hands–on curriculum was created and continues to be taught by working artists.
-During the course of the program, you’ll benefit from general education subjects, which will provide you with the opportunity to explore different areas of the liberal arts.
+During the course of the program, you’ll benefit from general education courses, which will provide you with the opportunity to explore different areas of the liberal arts.

 AFD is ideal for students who wish to apply their artistic skills to a wide variety of disciplines.
 It’s also well suited for professionals currently employed in media and communication industries who would like to improve or update their skills.

 Upon graduation, you’ll be prepared to apply to other art programs.
 Advanced standings should be confirmed with the program and institution of your choice.